 2. Enter and Exit Points of Brands (i.e.) Shortlisting

 This is where you need to nail your business.
 The prospects will now dig deep into your business and the products.
 They may visit your website or social media page to get an idea of your business.
-They may ask around their circle, or they may take your product or service at face value.
+They may ask around their circle or take your product or service at face value.
 They may compare what you offer with your competition.

 So, what can you do to stand out from the rest and give the users what they want?

 This is where product analysis and competition analysis come in.
-Position your business in such a way that it shows the value it can add to your ideal customer and as a solution to a customer problem.
+Position your business so that it shows the value it can add to your ideal customer and as a solution to a customer problem.
 Make it more about the customers rather than about your brand.

-If you need any help with that, we have copywriting experts and marketing experts who can help you craft appropriate messages that nudge the prospect to the next step.
+If you need help with that, we have copywriting and marketing experts who can help you craft appropriate messages that nudge the prospect to the next step.